 GOP lawmakers demand that 'alarming' memo on FISA abuses be made public

-Several Republican members of Congress are reacting with shock and alarm after reading a “disturbing” four-page memo given to lawmakers on Thursday that details government surveillance abuses.
+A four-page memo circulating in Congress that reveals alleged United States government surveillance abuses is being described by lawmakers as “shocking,” “troubling” and “alarming,” with one congressman likening the details to KGB activity in Russia.

-Speaking with Fox News on Thursday, the lawmakers said they could not yet discuss the contents, but thought the memo should be immediately made public.
+Speaking with Fox News, the lawmakers said they could not yet discuss the contents of the memo they reviewed on Thursday after it was released to members by the House Intelligence Committee.
+But they say the memo should be immediately made public.

-“It is so alarming, the American people have to see it,” Ohio Rep. Jim Jordan said.
+“It is so alarming the American people have to see this,” Ohio Rep. Jim Jordan said.

 “It's troubling.
-It's shocking,” North Carolina Rep. Mark Meadows said.
-“Part of me wishes I didn't read it.
-I don’t want to believe that those kinds of things are happening in this country that I love so much.”
+It is shocking,” North Carolina Rep. Mark Meadows said.
+“Part of me wishes that I didn't read it because I don’t want to believe that those kinds of things could be happening in this country that I call home and love so much.”

 Florida Rep. Matt Gaetz said he believed people could lose their jobs after the memo is released.